sebastianvier1993/Trazabilidad/README.md

-# Myapp
+# SimpleEmployeeManagementCrudApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.

+## Install Dependency
+Run     `npm install` to install all the dependencies.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve -o` for a dev server.
+You will be redirected to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Open another terminal tab and run  `json-server --watch db.json` for starting the mock json database.
+This will start a local server at `http://localhost:3000/`.

 ## Code scaffolding